ChrisWhite12/Subway-Trip-Planner/README.md

 The application will calculate the path to take and what times to board the trains.

+#### Travel

+When the trip is calculated, there is an option to simulate the travel.
+Type 'y' to start this feature.
+Every second will simulate a minute passing and give PA messages when the train arrives.
+The application will return to the main menu when it finishes the trip.

 #### Display map

-Selecting the Look at Map option will print the map of all the stations and the distances between each
+Selecting the Look at Map option will print the map of all the stations and the distances between each.

 #### Display timetable